Nordix/Meridio/docs/dataplane/stateless-lb-frontend-target.md

     inet6 fe80::fe:d4ff:fed5:c453/64 scope link
        valid_lft forever preferred_lft forever
 ```
+note: if ip command is not available, it is also possible to use these commands:
+* List the interfaces: `cat /proc/net/dev`
+* Get the MAC address of an interface: `cat /sys/class/net/bridge0/address`

 Check the Forwarding Database entry:
 * 02:fe:c2:14:ec:dd: (MAC address of a target) is accessible via `proxy.cond-97e3`